twray/One-Minute-Experience-Docs/README.md

 ```

-Add the following to your file, replacing the placeholders with your own CustomVision API keys.
+Add the following to your file, replacing the placeholders with your own CustomVision API keys from your `keys.txt` file.
 Ensure that the keys you supply to this file are kept in quotes.

 ```